wesbarnett/libgmxfort/README.md

 ### API

-To use the library always put `use gmxfort_trajectory` for in order to use the `Trajectory` class and `use gmxfort_utils` in order to use any of the other utilities.
+To use the library always put `use gmxfort_trajectory` first in order to use the `Trajectory` class and `use gmxfort_utils` in order to use any of the other utilities.
 There is an example in the `example` folder on how to do this.
 Additionally [sasa](https://github.com/wesbarnett/sasa) uses libgmxfort.